 The former USHJA Trainer Certification Program was originally developed to preserve the American Hunter/Jumper Forward Riding System by offering a comprehensive educational program for professional horse trainers.
 Being a Certified Trainer confirmed a commitment to continuing professional development, which led to an ever-increasing group of well-rounded and knowledgeable equine professionals.

-After months of development, the new USHJA Instructor Credential is nearing its launch in early 2021.
-The new Credential will offer both a comprehensive online education as well as an in-person workshop for Instructor Credential candidates to observe, learn, practice and collaborate on teaching techniques and methods.
+After months of development, the new USHJA Instructor Credential is nearing its launch in 2021.
+The new Credential will offer both a comprehensive online education as well as an in-person workshop for Instructor Credential candidates to observe, learn, practice and collaborate on teaching and coaching techniques and methods.
 Candidates will be tested in-person on their teaching skills and will be provided individualized feedback.
 Upon successful completion of all prerequisite online courses, the workshop, and live examination, candidates will be awarded the status of USHJA Credentialed Instructor!

 Registration for the USHJA Instructor Credential will be available to individuals who are:

 Candidates need to show proof of experience teaching at least 40 hours of mounted and unmounted lessons.

 Individuals who meet the prerequisites must complete an online registration form and submit a $50 fee to be recognized as an Instructor Credential candidate and are then granted access to the Instructor Credential Library of online courses.
 A complimentary TCP Manual will be shipped to the address provided on the registration form.

 Completion of the online courses is at the candidate’s discretion, but must be completed and up-to-date before registering for the Instructor Credential Workshop and Live Examination.
 Required courses include: